-A/N: Everything Harry Potter belongs to J. K. Rowling.
+Author’s Note: Everything Harry Potter belongs to J. K. Rowling.

 “Mr. Thomas?”
-Professor Bricklesworth chose one of the Hufflepuff students who had taken to sitting together in their classes.
+Professor Bricklesworth chose one of the Hufflepuff students who had taken to sitting together in all their classes.

 “Leva Pennam!”
 Helen waved her wand and squeaked when her quill rose in the air instead of her feather.

 “Very good, Miss Vickers,” Professor Bricklesworth clapped softly.
-“However, the lesson is to levitate the feather, not your quill.
+“However, the lesson is to levitate the feather not your quill.
 Try again, please.”

 “Lady Merissa?
 Do you have a question?”
 Professor Bricklesworth asked.